obeed06/next-wheresobee-blog-markdown/content/about.md

 ---
-title: 'About Me | Wanderlust Tales'
+title: 'About Me'
 author: David Obee
-heroImage: "/images/posts/markha-valley-trek/hero.jpg"
+heroImage: "/images/about/hero.jpg"
 ---

 ## The Story So Far...